 PACRA Maintains Rating of JS Bank Limited | TFC Tier 1

 JS Bank Limited (JSBL), incorporated in March 2006, commenced its banking operations on December 30, 2006.
-JSBL is a subsidiary (~75%) of Jahangir Siddiqui and Co.
+JSBL is a subsidiary (~75.02%) of Jahangir Siddiqui and Co.
 Limited (JSCL), whereas the rest is widely spread.
 The overall control of the bank vests in the Board of Directors (BoD) including the CEO.
 Mr. Basir Shamsie joined as CEO in July 2018.
-He possesses work experience of more than 27 years, primarily in the banking sector.
+He possesses work experience of more than 29 years, primarily in the banking sector.
+He is supported by a team of highly qualified and seasoned professionals.